 Join university students from around the world by virtually competing in real-world energy challenges and developing potential solutions.

-The Switch International Energy Case Competition (IECC) will challenge and make you think critically about how the world can transition to a sustainable, equitable energy future.
+The Switch International Energy Case Competition (SIECC) will challenge and make you think critically about how the world can transition to a sustainable, equitable energy future.

 The third annual Switch International Energy Case Competition focused on financing solutions to energy poverty in Colombia, Ghana and Myanmar.

-The second annual Switch International Energy Case Competition (IECC) focused on financing solutions to energy poverty in Nepal, Nicaragua and South Sudan.
+The second annual Switch International Energy Case Competition (SIECC) focused on financing solutions to energy poverty in Nepal, Nicaragua and South Sudan.

 SEA assisted the Venezuelan American Petroleum Association with an energy case competition called Venezuela - Energy Solutions for the Future.